Quick Navigation

 Accessibility & Travel

-- Orkney: Easier to reach from the Scottish mainland via multiple ferry routes (Scrabster, Gills Bay, Aberdeen) and flights to Kirkwall.
+- Orkney: Easier to reach from the Scottish mainland via multiple ferry routes and flights (Scrabster, Gills Bay, Aberdeen, plus Kirkwall Airport).
 The linked South Isles make driving straightforward on the Mainland.

 Culture & Atmosphere